MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

     - **Select users**: Specify the people who should have the permissions you selected for your file or files.
 For people and groups in your organization, you can use the address book to search and select them.
 For people in another organization, you must specify their full email address.
 Make sure that you use a business email address because personal email addresses are not currently supported.

-    - **Expire access on**: Select this option only for time-sensitive files so that the people you specified will not be able to open your selected file or files after a date that you specify.
+    - **Expire access**: Select this option only for time-sensitive files so that the people you specified will not be able to open your selected file or files after a date that you specify.
 You will still be able to open the original file but after midnight (your current time zone), on the day that you select, the people that you specified will not be able to open the file.

 5. Click **Apply** and wait for the **Work finished** message to see the results.
 Then click **Close**.